-Veronica Glick is an associate in Mayer Brown’s Washington DC office and a member of the firm’s National Security and Cybersecurity & Data Privacy practices.
-She is also a member of the firm’s Litigation and Dispute Resolution practice.
-Veronica counsels clients on a variety of complex and novel legal issues regarding national security, cybersecurity and international law in addition to assisting clients with government investigations and regulatory compliance.
+Veronica Glick is a partner in Mayer Brown’s Washington, DC office and a member of the firm’s National Security and Cybersecurity & Data Privacy practices.
+She is also a member of the firm’s Litigation & Dispute Resolution practice and Congressional Investigations & Crisis Management team.
+Veronica focuses her practice on complex and cutting-edge legal issues regarding national security, cybersecurity and international law, with particular experience responding to multijurisdictional cyber incidents.

-Veronica received a JD from Columbia Law School, where she was a Harlan Fiske Stone Scholar, a John Paul Stevens Fellow, recipient of the Parker School Recognition of Achievement in International and Comparative Law, and a member of the Columbia Journal of Transnational Law.
-She received an LLB from the London School of Economics.
+Veronica received a J.D. from Columbia Law School, where she was a Harlan Fiske Stone Scholar, a John Paul Stevens Fellow, recipient of the Parker School Recognition of Achievement in International and Comparative Law, and a member of the Columbia Journal of Transnational Law.
+She received an LL.B. from the London School of Economics.
 Veronica is member of the Bar of the State of New York and of the District of Columbia.

 London School of Economics and Political Science, 法学学士

-Columbia Law School, JD
+Columbia Law School, 法律博士